-- A. The use of the district issued device will be with the understanding of and in accordance with the signed "Frontier Central School District Acceptable Use of Technology Agreement" and "District Policy 7317, Acceptable Use Policy for Mobile Devices." - A. Any inappropriate use will be handled in accordance with the established Board Policy and the Code of Conduct. - B. Frontier Central School District has, and shall at all times under this agreement; maintain legal title to the device.
-Your right of possession and use is limited to and contingent upon your full and complete agreement with the terms of this Device Use Agreement.
-Failure to comply may terminate your rights of possession and use effective immediately, and FCSD may repossess the device. - C. Parent/guardian and the student will be responsible for fees associated with the damage, loss, and/or theft of the issued device.
+- A. The use of the district issued device will be with the understanding of and in accordance with the signed "Frontier Central School District Acceptable Use of Technology Agreement" and "District Policy 7317, Acceptable Use Policy for Mobile Devices." - B. Any inappropriate use will be handled in accordance with the established Board Policy and the Code of Conduct. - C. Frontier Central School District has, and shall at all times under this agreement; maintain legal title to the personal device.
+Your right of possession and use is limited to and contingent upon your full and complete agreement with the terms of this Personal Device Use Agreement.
+Failure to comply may terminate your rights of possession and use effective immediately, and FCSD may repossess the personal device. - D. Parent/guardian and the student will be responsible for fees associated with the damage, loss, and/or theft of the issued personal device.

-0. Receiving/Returning of the Device:
+2. Receiving/Returning of the Personal Device:

-- A. There will be a school identification tag on each device.
+- A. There will be a school identification tag on each personal device.
 A student may not remove any tags or case from the device.
-Students may not decorate the device or case, i.e. stickers. - A. Any student that leaves Frontier Central School District prior to graduation must return the device. - B. Failure to return the issued device when the student is no longer enrolled at Frontier Central School District will be considered theft. - C. Devices will be examined for damage and fees may be assessed if damage is found beyond normal wear and tear. - D. If you do not fully comply with all terms of this Device Use Agreement, including the timely return of the device, FCSD shall be entitled to declare you in default and come to your place of residence or other location of the device to take possession of the device.
+Students may not decorate the device or case (i.e. stickers) - B. Any student that leaves Frontier Central School District prior to graduation must return the personal device. - C. Failure to return the issued personal device when the student is no longer enrolled at Frontier Central School District will be considered theft. - D. Personal devices will be examined for damage and fees may be assessed if damage is found beyond normal wear and tear. - E. If you do not fully comply with all terms of this Personal Device Use Agreement, including the timely return of the personal device, FCSD shall be entitled to declare you in default and come to your place of residence or other location of the device to take possession of the personal device.

-0. Using your Device at School:
+3. Using your Personal Device at School:

-Devices are intended for use at school each day.
-In addition to teacher expectations for device use, district and school messages, announcements, calendars and schedules may be accessed using the device.
-Students are responsible to bring their fully charged device to all classes unless specifically advised not to do so by their class teacher.
+Personal devices are intended for use at school each day.
+In addition to teacher expectations for personal device use, district and school messages, announcements, calendars and schedules may be accessed using the personal device.
+Students are responsible to bring their fully charged personal device to all classes unless specifically advised not to do so by their class teacher.

-0. Saving your digital work with a Device:
+4. Saving your digital work with a Personal Device: